 The town was terrorized and threatened by a lawless, brutal group known as the Cowboys, red sash-wearing, roughnecks led by "Curly Bill" Brocious (Powers Boothe).
 When the town's Marshal Fred White (Harry Carey, Jr.) was shot dead by Bill, Wyatt stepped in temporarily to prevent an angry mob from lynching him.
 Virgil Earp became the new town marshal, with both of his brothers Morgan and Wyatt as deputies.
 Virgil instituted a weapons ban which caused resultant conflict and enmity between the Earps and the Cowboys - and their allied Clanton clan (led by Ike Clanton (Stephen Lang)).

 These events brought about the legendary Gunfight at the O.K.
 Corral in 1881.
 Virgil and Morgan were both wounded, and Billy Clanton (Thomas Haden Church) and other Cowboys were killed.
 Shortly later, vengeful retaliation brought about the murder of Morgan and the serious wounding of Virgil.
-Shortly later, after the Earps had left town, Wyatt returned for a vengeful vendetta as U.S. marshal against the leader of the Cowboys, first "Curly Bill" and then sharpshooter Johnny Ringo (Michael Biehn), Curly's successor.
+After the Earps had left town, Wyatt returned for a vengeful vendetta as U.S. marshal against the leader of the Cowboys: first "Curly Bill" and then sharpshooter Johnny Ringo (Michael Biehn), Curly's successor.
 During a final duel showdown, Doc killed Ringo and the Cowboys were finally defeated.

 In the film's conclusion, Doc died in a sanitarium after bidding farewell to Wyatt.
 And Wyatt humbly proposed marriage to Josie.